NathanBresette/Rgent-AI/joss-submission/README.md

 ## Contributing

 We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on:
+Please see the main repository for guidelines on:

 - **Reporting bugs** and requesting features
 - **Code contributions** and development setup